 290 - Environmental PolicyThis course includes the formulation and implementation of environmental policy, with special reference to the impact of political and economic factors.
 Specific consideration will be given to major environmental regulations.

 312 - Grassland EcologyExploration of the structure and function of grassland ecosystems.
 Topics include the evolutionary history of the grassland biome, interactions between plants and animals in grasslands, and the effects of fire, grazing, and climate on grasslands.
 Introduces students to key papers on grassland ecology, as well as current field research methods.
 Prerequisites: BNR 111 and BNR 191.

 313 - Forest EcologyAn exploration of the structure and function of forested ecosystems, with an emphasis on field research and scientific writing.
 Topics include succession, disturbance, landscape variation, nutrient cycling, tree identification, and ecosystem stability.
 This course builds on the fundamentals learned in Introduction to Ecology and introduces students to contemporary ecological thinking.
 Prerequisites: BNR 111 and BNR 191.

 315 - Freshwater EcologyA survey course in the ecological functioning of lakes, rivers, streams, and wetlands.
 The course has a special focus on the great rivers of the Midwest, including their ecological and environmental problems.
 Students learn field skills needed to conduct ecological research and write scientific lab reports and a final research paper on freshwater ecosystem topics.
 Prerequisites: BNR 111 and BNR 191.

 317 - Wetland EcologyThe study of bogs, fens, swamps, bottomland hardwood forests, salt marshes and mangroves with an emphasis on the formation, hydrology, biogeochemistry, and community dynamics of these systems.
 Management, policy, and restoration strategies will also be discussed.
 Students will learn field skills needed to conduct wetland research and write lab reports and a final research paper on wetland ecosystem topics.
 Prerequisites: BNR 111 and BNR 191.

-325 - Wildlife ManagementThis course is designed to give students an understanding of wildlife and conversation management methods.
+325 - Wildlife ManagementThis course is designed to give students an understanding of wildlife and conservation management methods.
 Covers techniques in population estimation, radio and satellite telemetry and other electronic data gathering methods as well as studying when and how to apply such methods.
 The course combines lecture and field work, with a heavy emphasis on the field work.
 Prerequisite: BNR 112.